 How many hours do I volunteer for?

-In line with the National Standards, we recommend around 5 hours a week which supports a mutually beneficial relationship to occur but ultimately the amount of time you give is up to you.
+We recommend around 5 hours a week which supports a mutually beneficial relationship to occur but ultimately the amount of time you give is up to you.
 You will need to complete initial training before commencing, this will vary depending on what role you decide to apply for.
 We will discuss and record your availability; a volunteer works at their own pace after completing necessary training.
-Volunteering is your choice and should be an enjoyable experience.
+Volunteering is your choice and should be an enjoyable experience

 We will supply comprehensive training with personal assistance, it will take place in the form of informative online learning and a practical placement to the volunteer role.
 You will get the opportunity to shadow and ask questions before you take on further responsibilities.
 The aim is to supply you with the abilities to feel confident and competent in your volunteering role.
 We wish for you to enjoy your experience at CHAI and with our positive working environment and experienced staff we have full confidence you will get the most out of your volunteering experience.